dfarre/bdd-coder/README.md

 ```

 ### Patch a test suite with new specifications
-Use this command in order to update a tester package with new YAML specifications - removes scenario declarations *only*, changes the scenario set, which may imply a new test class hierarchy with new stories and scenarios, adds the necessary step methods, and adds new aliases (if any).
+Use this command in order to update a tester package with new YAML specifications.
+It removes scenario declarations *only*; it changes the scenario set, which may imply a new test class hierarchy with new stories and scenarios; it adds the necessary step methods, and new aliases (if any).
 ```
 usage: bdd-patch [-h] test_module [specs_path]

 positional arguments:
-  test_module  passed to importlib.import_module
+  test_module  str.
+Passed to `importlib.import_module`
-  specs_path   Directory to take new specs from. default: specs/ next to test package
+  specs_path   str.
+Directory to take new specs from.
+Default: specs/ next to test package

-optional arguments:
-  --scenario-delimiter SCENARIO_DELIMITER, -d SCENARIO_DELIMITER
-                        default: @decorators.Scenario(base.steps)
 ```
 The following:
 ```